 Lifeguard Project Links

-The National LGBTI Health Alliance is pleased to announce the commencement of the Wingman Project for Australian communities of gay men.
+The National LGBTI Health Alliance is pleased to announce the commencement of the Wingmen Project for Australian communities of gay men.

 Working with beyondblue and the Movember Foundation, the Alliance will foster a community conversation and educate gay men across Australia in an effort to tackle the alarming rates of depression, anxiety and suicide within this community.

-The Wingman Project will give gay men the confidence, knowledge and skills to become ‘Wingmen’ in their social networks, to support themselves, and their partners and friends, if they are struggling.
+The Wingmen Project will give gay men the confidence, knowledge and skills to become ‘Wingmen’ in their social networks, to support themselves, and their partners and friends, if they are struggling.